Plane Hamiltonian Cycles in Convex Drawings: Introduction

-Arroyo et al.\ \cite{ArroyoMRS2017_convex} showed that convex drawings of~$K_n$ can be characterized in terms of their induced subdrawings on $5$ vertices.
-To define this, we call two simple drawings of the same graph \emph{isomorphic}\footnote{Since there are also other types of isomorphisms in the literature, this isomorphism is usually referred to as \emph{weak isomorphism}.} if they have the same pairs of crossing edges up to relabeling of the vertices. \Cref{fig:n5_fivetypes} shows the five non-isomorphic simple drawings of $K_5$, which are denoted as type~I~to~V; cf.\ \cite{AbregoAFHOORSV2015}.
-A simple drawing is convex if and only if every induced subdrawing on $5$ vertices is isomorphic to a geometric drawing, i.e., of type~I, II, or~III~\cite{ArroyoMRS2017_convex}.
-The above mentioned \emph{generalized twisted drawings}, for which a plane Hamiltonian path exists \cite{AichholzerGTVW22twisted}, are simple drawings where all 5-tuples are of type~V~\cite{agtvw-2023-crsgtd5t}.
+Arroyo et al.~\cite{ArroyoMRS2017_convex} showed that convex drawings of~$K_n$ can be characterized in terms of their induced subdrawings on $5$ vertices.
+To define this, we call two simple drawings of the same graph \emph{isomorphic}\footnote{ This isomorphism is usually referred to as \emph{weak isomorphism} since there also exist stronger notions.} if they have the same pairs of crossing edges up to relabeling of the vertices. \Cref{fig:n5_fivetypes} shows the five non-isomorphic simple drawings of $K_5$, which are denoted as Type~I~to~V; cf.~\cite{AbregoAFHOORSV2015}.
+A simple drawing is convex if and only if every induced subdrawing on $5$ vertices is isomorphic to a geometric drawing, i.e., it is of Type~I, II, or~III~\cite{ArroyoMRS2017_convex}.
+The above mentioned \emph{generalized twisted drawings}, for which a plane Hamiltonian path exists \cite{agtvw-2024-twisted_journal}, are simple drawings where all 5-tuples are of Type~V~\cite{agtvw-2023-crsgtd5t}.